CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 ```
 11. Now pown the coins with the new ANs.

-13. Use the Password to encrypt the ANs.
+12. OPTIONAL: Use the Password to encrypt the ANs.
+This is for future use if it proves to be neccessary.
 Use the Vaulter spec here: https://cloudcoinconsortium.org/software.html
+(You will need to write some extra aoid info in the jpeg)

 14. Download the template of the front of the card and back of the card.
 From here.